marcsusagna/local_polars_read_databricks_unity_catalog/README.md

 ### On your local machine

-1: Have a python version installed
+1. Have a python version installed
+2. If first time, run commands in devops/bootstrap.sh.
+If already instantiated, run devops/start_environment.sh
+3. Create a file called devops/.env filling the values left as placeholder in devops/.env.example

 ### On databricks UC